Last Updated | September 5, 2022

-- To some users, it is complicated to work with Epic because it is time demanding.
+- To some users, it is complicated to work with Epic because it is time-demanding.
 Therefore, it may not be ideal for improving patient care.

-On the second spot, AdvancedMD is a good EMR offering many customizable features that make it suitable for any size of practice.
+On the second spot, AdvancedMD is a good EMR offering many customizable features that make it suitable for any size of the practice.
 Its interface has detailed scheduling and prescription tracking options.